Sivaan66/PythonProjects/README.md

 This repository contains all the small projects that i made through my Python learnig process.
 This shows my up untill knowledge about python.
 Here are all codes i went through during my learning :
 ## Web Scrapping
-Used python to scrape data from a website that contained info of some indian companies about their name, industry type, revenue, etc.
+Used python to scrape data from a website that contained info of some indian companies about their name, industry type, revenue, profits, assets etc.
 Codes used -
 - imported beautifulsoup() to scrape the data.
 - imported requests() to get the access to the page and interact with my VS Code.